redpanda-data/redpanda-connect-helm-chart/README.md

 - Set `service.port` to 443 in values.yaml
 - Create a Kubernetes secret in the targeted namespace of type `kubernetes.io/tls`

+When TLS is enabled, the Kubernetes readiness and liveness probes will operate over HTTPS to the same container port (default 4195).

 ## Config

 The config parameter should contain the configuration as it would be parsed by the Benthos binary.